Coherent Equalization of Linear Quantum Systems: Examples

 \subsubsection{Equalization via semidefinite programming}

 We now illustrate the application of the approximation technique presented in Section~\ref{semidef}.
-For this, we consider the same cavity system with parameters $k=0.4$, $\kappa=5$, $\Omega=10$, $\sigma_w^2=0.2$, $\sigma_u^2=0.1$.
+For this, we consider the same cavity system with parameters $k=0.4$, $\kappa=0.5\times 10^9$, $\Omega=10^9$, $\sigma_w^2=0.2$, $\sigma_u^2=0.1$.
 Recall that the transfer function matrix $G(s)$ of that system is a $2\times 2$ matrix, its elements are given in~(\ref{eq:29}).

-To apply the algorithm described in Section~\ref{semidef} to this system, first a set of $L=21$ points $\omega_l$ was selected which included $0$, ten logarithmically spaced frequency points in the interval $[10^{-3},10]$ and the corresponding negative frequencies.
+To apply the algorithm described in Section~\ref{semidef} to this system, first a set of $L=21$ points $\omega_l$ was selected which included $0$, ten logarithmically spaced frequency points in the interval $[10^5,10^9]$ and the corresponding negative frequencies.
 With these data, the LMI problem~(\ref{eq:71.LMI.l})--(\ref{eq:14.l}) was solved numerically and the array of values $H_{11,l}$ was obtained, $l=1, \ldots, L$, along with the value of the optimization problem.
-In this example, this value was obtained to be $\tilde\gamma^2=0.7049$.
+In this example, this value was obtained to be $\tilde\gamma^2=0.7057$.
 It is worth noting that $\tilde\gamma^2<\sigma_u^2+2$; this validates~(\ref{eq:53}).
 This set of data was then used to solve the Nevanlinna-Pick interpolation problem.

 The procedure outlined in Section~\ref{semidef} involves mapping the half-plane $\mathrm{Re}s>-\tau$ conformally onto the half-plane $\mathrm{Re}s>0$, performing interpolation over this half-plane to obtain $\hat H_{11}(s)$, then obtaining $H_{11}(s)$ via~(\ref{eq:52}).
-To implement this procedure, we used the conformal mapping $s'=s+\tau$, where we let $\tau=10^{-3}$.
+To implement this procedure, we used the conformal mapping $s'=s+\tau$, where we let $\tau=10^5$ (i.e., a value of four orders of magnitude less than the amplitude of the system pole).
 This ensured that the grid points $i\omega_l$ on the imaginary axis were mapped conformally into the interior of the right half-plane $\mathrm{Re}s>0$, as required by the algorithm in Section~\ref{semidef}.

 Theorem~NP in~\cite{Kovalishina-1984} allows to obtain a solution using~(\ref{eq:58}), provided the Pick matrix $\mathbf{P}$ is positive definite.
 This assumption of the Nevanlinna-Pick interpolation theory was satisfied in this example.